rhsgsa/hybrid-cloud-coolstore/f5/README.md

 oc logs vp-manager-0 -n ves-system
 ```

+# Enable Huge Pages support

 If you see this huge pages (HP) error, set up huge pages:

 ```
 Insufficient hugepages-2Mi
 ```

-# Label one or more workers for Huge Page support
+Label one or more workers for Huge Page support

-Label workers

 ```
 for w in `oc get node -oname -l node-role.kubernetes.io/worker=`; do oc label $w node-role.kubernetes.io/worker-hp=; done
 # Note, DO NOT set HP for the Submainer gateway nodes, as they will fail to boot
 ```

-# Enable Huge Pages support

 ```
 oc create -f yaml/hugepages/
 ```

-Wait for all nodes to re-configure...
+Wait for all nodes to restart, re-configure and become ready:

 ```
 oc get nodes -w
 ```

-Verify HP has been set
+Verify HP has been set:

 ```
 for w in `oc get node -oname -l node-role.kubernetes.io/worker=`; do echo -n "$w: "; oc get $w -o jsonpath="{.status.allocatable.hugepages-2Mi}"; echo; done